crutledgedev/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+    It has built in routing and json trasnposing abilities

 - [ ] Describe Middleware?

+    it's a function or library that supports added functionality for express

 - [ ] Describe a Resource?

+    Any piece of data that is accessible to the client and application layers through the server.

 - [ ] What can the API return to help clients know if a request was successful?

+    A response status code and message/element/log can be incorporated into every response method to inform the client how the call was handled.

 - [ ] How can we partition our application into sub-applications?

+    By using express Router and structuring out application with it.

 ## Minimum Viable Product